HayaElayan/Simulation-Study-for-Comparison-of-Methods-for-Incorporating-Related-Data-when-Developing-CPMs/README.md

 # Case Study

 As we can't share the case study dataset.
-We generated a dummy dataset to run the case study study example.
+We generated a dummy dataset to run the case study example.

 Please Run the following files in order to generate the final Figures presented in the manuscript:

 1- Transport to LUND with bootstrap.R -> to run the main analysis

-2- generate optimsim adjuted results csv files.R -> to get the summary of optimsim adjuted and optimism unadjusted results
+2- generate optimsim adjuted results csv files.R -> to get the summary of optimism adjuted and optimism unadjusted results

 3- generate bootstrap test and apparent results csv files.R -> to get summary of bootstrap apparent and test validation results